theRealPadster/name-that-tune/README.md

 # Spurdle

 Spurdle is [Heardle.app](https://www.heardle.app) made for [Spicetify](https://spicetify.app).
-This project is very early in development and in no way complete or fun to use.
-If you're impatient to play Heardle with your Spotify, feel free to contribute 😄
+This project is fairly early in development and is not complete/bug-free.
+If you have suggestions, free to contribute 😄

 ![Preview screenshot](docs/preview.png)